Frequently Asked Questions:

 Do you take private pay patients?

 Yes.
-We do accept cash, check, money order, or Visa/MasterCard/PayPal at time of the house call
+We do accept cash, check, money order, or Visa/MasterCard/PayPal at time of the visit.

 How quickly can an AMHCT provider visit?